Generalised theta operators on unitary Shimura varieties: Introduction

 which correspond to a filtration on $\ul{\omega}^{\ul{k}, w}$ induced by (\ref{F}).
 This \emph{generalised theta operator} will have the form

 thus producing the weight shift $(p+1, 1)$, mostly in the direction of $\mc{P}$, we were looking for.
 This construction works more generally on unitary Shimura varieties of signature $(n-1, 1)$, $n \geq 3$, where it gives rise to a family of generalised theta operators defined on various EO strata of the Shimura variety.
-In future work, we plan to extend these results to even more general Shimura varieties, in particular to unitary Shimura varieties of signature $(m, n)$, for all $m, n > 0$.
+In future work, we plan to extend these results to even more general Shimura varieties.
 The main result is Theorem \ref{bigthm}, whose statement we recall here.
 For notations, see the relevant sections. \begin{theorem} Let $1 \leq r < n$ be an integer and $(\ul{k}, w)$ an automorphic weight with $k_{n-1}\geq 0$.
 There exists a differential operator